exorad/exorad-wiki/doc/source/configfile/exoprt.rst

     # EXORAD_MAX_I_ITER_SCAT :: max. amount of iterations performed to converge the source function
     # EXORAD_MAX_REL_DELTA_S :: convergence criterion for the convergence of the source function
     # EXORAD_MIN_TEMP :: minimal temperature, where the GCM will stop forcing to cooler temperatures (we dont want negative temperatures)
+    # EXORAD_INTERP_METH :: interpolatation method of temperature to cell interfaces, if you set it to one, it will use the Bezier interpolation, else it will use a linear interpolation
+    # EXORAD_TINT :: interior temperature to force bottom boundary flux.
+If set to neg. values, it will not set the boundary fluxes.

      &EXORAD_PRT
      EXORAD_deltaT = 100.0,